-Sesame milk is nutritionally superior to the largest Plant Milk subcategories (3 to 8 times more complete protein than oat milk or almond milk), with demonstrably better sustainability.
+Sustainability: Per a study conducted in 2023 by Planet FWD, Hope and Sesame Sesamemilk has the lowest cradle-to-grave water footprint of any commercialized milk, including oat milk (76% less), almond milk (87% less), and dairy milk (92%).
 A highly effective cover crop, sesame thrives in hot dry climates around the world with little water and requires no water to process the seed; Hope and Sesame® Sesamemilk upcycles the base protein remaining after sesame seeds are crushed to extract sesame oil.
-Since the full commercial release of the initial Hope and Sesame® product line in 2022, Hope and Sesame® Sesamemilk has won multiple industry awards for performance in hot and cold café beverages as well as for delicious taste.
+Hope and Sesame® is currently the only Plant Milk globally to achieve Upcycled Certification from the Upcycled Food Association.